 Some questions we hope you will answer in your post include (but are not limited to):

 - How did you get involved?

 - What MCH competency are you focusing on and why?
-How did you demonstrate or grow your understanding of the competency in the work you undertake/project you completed?
-If more than one, please discuss them.
+How did you demonstrate or grow your understanding of the competency in the work you undertook/project you completed?
+If more than one competency, please discuss them.

 - How does your work impact MCH populations (what are the benefits and the impacts of the type of work you’re doing)?

 - What do you want people, especially prospective and current students, to know about your work and being an MCH student?

 We understand that all of our students are very busy with studies and extracurriculars.
 Based on a student’s workload, we can be flexible in creating a timeline and will strive to publish students’ posts before their graduation date.